readyplayerme/rpm-unreal-avatar-creator/README.md

 - Fix the webcam support for Android
 - Fix the webcam support for UE5
-- Add shadow for the avatar in the avatar editor
+- Add a shadow for the avatar in the avatar editor
 - Add a sample for the VR

 ## Known Issues